walt-mutschler/second-street-promotion/README.md

   - `.github/workflows/main.yml`
   - `secondstreet-promotion.php`

-  _**Before**_ a merge to master is made, a release for the contribution will need to be cut.
+  _**After**_ a merge to master is made, a release for the contribution will need to be cut.
 We use Semantic Versioning for our releases.
 Use a different name for every Major Version (our naming scheme is environmentally-friendly technologies).